Legal Rights For Unmarried Couples – Cohabitee Law

-Property rights for unmarried couples (formerly known as cohabittees) are very different from those for married couples.
+Property rights for unmarried couples (formerly known as cohabitees) are very different from those for married couples.
 People often refer to a “common law” wife or husband.
-There is a widespread misconception that after a certain period of time a “common law wife/husband” acquires the same rights as an actual wife or civil partner.
-This is not correct.
+There is a widespread misconception that after a certain period of time a “common-law wife/husband” acquires the same rights as an actual wife or civil partner.
+This belief about legal rights for unmarried couples is not correct.

 This is a very specialist area of law that not all family lawyers are equipped to deal with.
-We can offer you a complete service in relation to your relationship breakdown, offering you personal and honest advice as to what you can expect to achieve.
+Our cohabitee solicitors can offer you a complete service in relation to your relationship breakdown.
+Our lawyers for unmarried couples, offer you personal and honest advice as to what you can expect to achieve.
 We will guide you through the process and make sure you are aware of all your options.